-- 1. Connect a constant-current power supply the black leads.
-Any supply with a current limiting mode ought to work fine.
+- 1. Record the label from your superconductor.
+Include that information in your description of the results. - 2.
+Gently place the brass device in a small dewar.
+Place the dewar inside a larger container (to contain spills). - 3.
+Connect a constant-current power supply to the black leads.
+Any supply with a current-limiting mode ought to work fine.
 If the power supply does not have a digital current readout, use a Keithley multimeter set to DC I to read the current.
 The maximum safe current is 0.5 A, but a value of half that is plenty for this experiment.
 Set the current knob to zero and turn the voltage knob about 1/4 of the way up.
 Slowly increase the current knob until a current of about 0.25 A flows.
-The value will fluctuate a little as the power supply warms up, but ought to settle down. - 2.
+The value will fluctuate a little as the power supply warms up, but ought to settle down. - 4.
 Connect the yellow leads to a Keithley 2000 DMM.
 Set this to read DC Volts.
 If you get a negative voltage, swap the leads.
 In order to read the values on the computer, you may need to use the front panel to enter the GPIB menu (use the Shift key), set the address to 14, and the Lang to SCPI.
-(Move within a menu entry with the left and right arrow keys, change values with the up and down arrow keys, and press Enter to enter a value.) - 3.
+(Move within a menu entry with the left and right arrow keys, change values with the up and down arrow keys, and press Enter to enter a value.) - 5.
 Connect the thermocouple leads to a second Keithley 2000 DMM.
 Connect the red lead to the copper (blue) wire and the black lead to the silver (red) wire.
 Set the DMM to read Temperature.
 Use the Shift Tcouple front panel keys to set the units to Kelvin, the Type to T, and set Junc Sim to 294.
 (Replace this value with a better estimate of room temperature.)
-In order to read the values on the computer, you may need to use the front panel to enter the GPIB menu (use the Shift key), set the address to 15, and the Lang to SCPI. - 4.
-Gently place the whole device in a small dewar.
-Place the dewar inside a larger stainless steel can (to contain spills). - 5.
-On the computer, launch the superconductivity LabView program.
-Enter the current in the input current box. - 6.
-It will record the resistance and temperature repeatedly.
+In order to read the values on the computer, you may need to use the front panel to enter the GPIB menu (use the Shift key), set the address to 15, and the Lang to SCPI.

+- 6. On the computer, launch the superconductivity LabView program.
+Enter the current in the input current box. - 7.
+The computer will record the resistance and temperature repeatedly.
 You can change the delay between data points by changing the delay box.
-A value of 0.5 s works well. - 7.
-Select a .txt file name to store the final data. - 8.
+A value of 0.5 s works well. - 8.
+Select a .txt file name to store the final data. - 9.
 Wear safety glasses and gloves whenever handling liquid nitrogen.
 Slowly and carefully pour nitrogen into the dewar.
 It will boil vigorously.
 That's ok, but add the liquid slowly and carefully to try to avoid splashing.
 Do not cover the sample with liquid nitrogen-it will take too long to all boil off!

 Watch the temperature.
-Once it gets below about 85 K, the sample is sufficiently cold.
+Once it gets below about $85 \,\mathrm{K}$, the sample is sufficiently cold.